 When to Plant Tulips

-The proper timing depends on the specific variety of tulip.
+The proper timing depends on the specific variety of tulips.
 However, many people love to grow standard tulips because they’re one of the first flowers to bloom in Spring, providing a much-needed burst of color after a long winter.
 If you’re planting one of these standard varieties of tulips, follow these guidelines for the proper timing.

 For spring blooms, you’ll need to start preparing to plant in the fall.
 You need your bulbs in the ground before the first ground frost of the season, since frost hardens the soil and makes it much more difficult to plant.
 You can find the approximate date of the first frost in your area by looking at any gardening almanac and calculate your planting date accordingly.